The severity of your fungal acne is highly dependent on the skincare products you use, particularly moisturizers.

-The reason why moisturizers are so important for fungal acne is that they help restore the skin’s barrier, which is often damaged by the overgrowth of yeast on the skin.
+A fungal acne safe moisturizer is extremely important for fungal acne because it is one of the few skincare products that can help restore the skin’s barrier, which is often damaged by the overgrowth of yeast on the skin.

 So, if you have been having trouble finding a moisturizer that won’t exacerbate your fungal acne, you’ve come to the right place.